 David and his wife, Kara, live in Bryan with their daughter, Sophie.

-CJ Godkin completed his studies at Texas A&M University (TX) in 2019.
-He received a BS in Political Science and a minor in history.
+CJ Godkin completed his studies at Texas A&M University in 2019.
+He received a BS in political science, with a minor in history.
 During his time as an undergraduate, CJ was heavily involved with the Memorial Student Center (MSC) and served in various officer roles within the organization.
 As a result of his involvement with the MSC, he was awarded the J. Wayne Stark Outstanding Leadership Award.
 Before graduating, CJ was also able to complete a summer internship in Santiago, Chile, working with a local NGO on education policy issues.
 He is excited to join the Albritton Center for Grand Strategy and explore the role of diplomacy and development in grand strategy.

 - Nov.
 16, 2020: Lingering Specters: Student Visas, Strategic Missteps, and the Cautionary Tale of Qian Xuesen